cassidoo/HTML-CSS-Tutorial/README.md

 	<img src="http://i.imgur.com/B9q0A.gif" alt="I could have danced all night" />

 When you load the page in the browser, the image looks the same.
 But, if you roll your mouse over the image, you'll see some words appear!
 WOW.
 That's the `alt` attribute.
-It stands for the *alternate text* for an image, and it's used when a user can't view the image for whatever reason (slow connection, error in the `src` attribute, etc.).
+It stands for the *alternate text* for an image, and it's used when a user can't view the image for whatever reason (using a screen reader, slow connection, error in the `src` attribute, etc.).
 Or, in the case of [XKCD](http://xkcd.com/), it's used to add more humor to the page (roll your mouse over all of the comics on the site, they always add another joke or two that a lot of people don't know about).

 ####Line breaks
 Let's just say you want to keep all your content in one paragraph `<p>`, but you still want to break it up.